Palestinians in Israeli custody: Administrative detention

 In July 2012 the number had decreased to 250.
 According to the Israel Prison Service figures for December 2012, 178 Palestinians were being held in administrative detention (without charge or trial).
 According B'Tselem that number had risen to 352 in May 2020.

 As of August 2022, more than 700 persons were held in administrative detention, all of them Palestinian including 7 Israeli citizens.
+According to the Israeli rights group HaMoked, as of 2023, there are over 1,000 detainees, the highest figure since 2003.

-Allegations of human rights abuse
+On 2 May 2023, Khader Adnan died following an 87-day hunger strike while in administrative detention for the 12th time.

-The IDF has been accused of prisoner abuse by Palestinian advocacy organizations.
+In August 2023, 1,264 Palestinians were held in administrative detention in Israel, without charge or trial, the highest number in three decades.
+After the start of the Gaza war, the number of Palestinians held in administrative detention rose from 1,319 to 2,070 between 1 October 2023 and 1 November 2023.
+The number of prisoners in administrative detention continued to increase to 3,291 in January 2024.